shuklak13/Statistics/notes/Correlation_Regression.md

 			* `vif(model)`
 	* the variance of the predicted variable should be constant w.r.t. the predictor variables
 	* if multicollinearity exists, you should omit one of the variables
-* Errors are Normally Distributed, Independent, and have Homoscedasity
+* Errors are Normally Distributed, Independent, and have Homoscedasticity
 	* No Autocorrelation = the errors of one observation should not influence the errors of the next observation
 	* test this assumption with the Durbin-Watson Test (test stat = 2 means no correlation, 0 means positive, 4 means negative)
 		* order matters - you must keep the data in the original order for Durbin-Watson to be useful